View on 23rd December 2017

-At onset of that first attack, I couldn‘t get out for a day or two but I went to doctor (but a locum, not my own doctor, as it happened that time) and got a diagnosis.
+At onset of that first attack, I could not get out for a day or two but I went to doctor (but a locum, not my own doctor, as it happened that time) and got a diagnosis.

 Naturally, I had heard of gout with the traditional, widespread but inaccurate connotations attached to it in my memory.
 I had never had any interest in it or read what caused it.
 Now, I read in Wikipedia that gout “is caused by elevated levels of uric acid in the blood that crystallizes and deposits in joints, tendons, and surrounding tissues.
 It affects 1% of Western populations at some point in their life.
 It is marked by recurrent attacks or acute inflammatory arthritis (red, tender, hot, swollen joint).”

 Wikipedia went on: “Treatment with NSAIDs [non-steroidal anti-inflammatory drugs], steroids, or colchicine improves symptoms.
 Once the acute attack has subsided, levels of uric acid are usually lowered via lifestyle changes and long term prevention with allopurinal.”
-I also discovered that gout is a listed side effect of my medication to reduce high blood pressure.
-There is thus a snag associated with any attempt to treat my gout pro-actively with medication: medication for gout could fight against the high blood pressure medication.
+I also discovered that gout is a listed side effect of my medication taken back then to reduce high blood pressure.
+The prescription I had been on was for co-tenidone, in which is a combination of the beta blocker atenolol with the diuretic chlortalidone, but my GP had not told me to drink lots of water to make sure I did not get dehydration and thus hyperuricemia.
+There was thus a snag associated with any attempt to treat my gout pro-actively with medication: medication for gout could fight against the high blood pressure medication.

 Evidently the treatments are mostly just for the symptoms.
 I was having attacks that lasted a few days and I hd no intention of taking a lot of drugs just to improve symptoms.
 I wanted a strategy that would prevent these levels of uric acid rising in my bloodstream, prevent the crystals ever forming, and thus prevent these sometimes extremely painful attacks even occurring.
 However, we are told that for the prevention of future attacks of gout, the medication is something called allopurinal; so what is that?